 The Grocery Program Policy applies to SSMU members who are in financial need and are facing food insecurity.

-This policy is intended to serve SSMU members in need.
-To prioritize these members and ensure that they can participate and benefit from the SSMU grocery program, SSMU members with demonstrated financial need will be eligible to receive the help of the grocery program:
+SSMU members that demonstrate financial need will be eligible to register in the grocery program.
+SSMU members may demonstrate financial need by providing at least one of the following three criteria:

-- 1. Proof of federal or provincial bursary attributed to the student - 2.
-Proof of enrolment within the McGill work and study program - 3.
-Proof of bursary or grant attributed by McGill
+- 4. Proof of federal or provincial bursary attributed to the student - 5.
+Proof of enrolment within the McGill work and study program - 6.
+Proof of financial aid, bursary, or grant attributed by McGill University